-You and your student have worked so hard for years in preparation of this moment!
-If your graduate can't walk across the stage in cap and gown to receive their diploma — if you can't throw the unforgettable bash they've been dreaming of, with family and friends gathering from near and far — what can you do to make the day feel special?
+You and your student have worked hard for years to prepare for this moment!
+If your grad can't walk across the stage in cap and gown to receive their diploma — if you can't throw the unforgettable bash they've been dreaming of, with loved ones gathering from near and far — what can you do to make the day feel special?

 Though it might feel bittersweet to celebrate over a computer camera, you're still letting your student know you’re proud of their accomplishments.
 Regardless of the medium, it’s always nice to see your loved ones' faces and this is an easy way to include everyone as well as a fun excuse to get a little dressed up during quarantine.
 Your student is sure to be excited for the chance to wear their cap and gown for you even if they never leave the house.